recomputation/website/source/cp2013/CMSS.markdown

     * md5sum `14efb14632a664b3c04da38117a364ae`

 ## Quick Instructions for running

+*Note:* Part of the experiments use [IBM CPLEX](http://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/), which we are unable to include in the virtual machine because of licensing restrictions.
+To run the experiments that require CPLEX, put the CPLEX native libraries (the .so files) into the same directory as the virtual machine before starting it.
+They will be picked up automatically when the virtual machine is started.

 These instructions should work in a unix-like system with vagrant and VirtualBox installed.